 The airport is planned to contain hotels, a convention centre, office buildings, an ecological park as well as private housing.

-The new Phnom Penh International Airport was 40% completed by the end of 2022 and is still ambitiously planned to be completed by 2024, with the airport operational by 2025.
-The airport has seen delays due to the pandemic and was initially slated for a 2022/2023 opening.
+The new Phnom Penh International Airport was 40% completed by the end of 2022 and is still ambitiously planned to be completed by 2024, with the airport operational by 2024-2025.
+The airport has seen delays due to the pandemic and was initially slated for a 2022/2023 opening which has been pushed back.

 The airport’s passenger terminal building covers 243,000 square meters of floor space.
 It will also include: